Esztergb/readme-generator/APP-README.md

 Simply use the application

 ## Questions
-If you have any questions about this projects, please contact me directly at gubiscom@yahoo.com.
+If you have any questions about this projects, please *email me: gubiscom@yahoo.com* directly.
 Please visit my [GitHub Page](https://github.com/Esztergb) to view more of my projects.